Visiting Barcelona in November

 10. Sailing & Wine Cruise

 Spoil yourself with this two-pronged pleasure cruise that combines sailing with wine tasting at a nearby vineyard!
 It doesn’t get much better than setting off in a luxury yacht from Barcelona’s Port Olimpic and cruising up the coast to one of the region’s charming urban wineries.
 Here, in the town of Alella, you get to tour an ecological vineyard and taste three unique wines in the company of a sommelier, together with an array of delicious appetisers.
 Afterwards a luxury minivan will whizz you back to Barcelona city centre.
-You can book this activity securely via Get Your Guide.
+You can book this highly-rated activity on Get Your Guide for just €119.99.

 11. Discover Picasso’s Barcelona Legacy